enweg/BayesFluxR/README.md

 ## MCMC Methods

-BFluxR implements various Markov Chain Monte Carlo methods that can be use to obtain approximate draws from the posterior.
+BayesFluxR implements various Markov Chain Monte Carlo methods that can be use to obtain approximate draws from the posterior.
 Currently implemented are